 Evolution of the Ransomware Three-Act Playbook

-Initial access is where they gain a foothold through a wide range of techniques proven effective over time, including phishing emails.
-The midgame is where the attacker pivots through your infrastructure, accumulating assets and compromising data before springing their extortion trap.
-The extortion cycle is when it's too late and the damage is done.
+Initial intrusion is where they gain a foothold through a wide range of techniques proven effective over time, including phishing emails.
+The midgame is the post-compromise stage where the attacker pivots through your infrastructure, accumulating assets and compromising data before springing their extortion trap.
+The endgame is after a successful breach occurs and it's too late—the damage is done.

-Initial access is how the attacker breaks into the infrastructure––and they have countless ways to get in.
+Initial intrusion is how the attacker breaks into the infrastructure––and they have countless ways to get in.

 If that isn't alarming enough, phishing continues to be a favorite access technique for ransom-driven intruders.
 Troubling research from Knowbe4 points out that 4.7% of the 6.6M people participating in a years-long phishing training will still take the clickbait.